modders-anonymous/sanguine-rose/README.md

 ### Recommended
 *GitHub Desktop* [Download GitHub Desktop](https://desktop.github.com/download/)

+## Typical folder structure
++ C:\
+  + Steam # it doesn't matter much where it is installed, as long as it is not in "special" Windows folders
+    + steamapps
+      + common
+        + Skyrim Special Edition
+          + Data
+  + Modding
+    + 3.7.3.0 # or something, it is a Wabbajack install folder
+    + GitHub
+      + COLLABWJ
+      + wj2git
+    + MO2 # portable instance of MO2, the one installed by Wabbajack
+      + downloads # Your main downloads folder.
+You may have it in a different place, but for f..k's sake, keep it on SSD or NVMe
+      + mods # your MO2 mods, HUGE folder
+      + profiles
+    + wabbajack.exe

 ## Workflow using github
 We assume that the Wabbajack github project is already setup to use wj2git.
 Let's name it COLLABWJ.
 One example of such a project is [KTA](https://github.com/KTAGirl/KTA).
 Now, to collaborate, you need to: